Request for Comments:

 configuration, other than the IP address and subnet mask or OSI NSAP address.
 For a IP subnet or LAN segment including a fully

-used with other servers using the multicast group address.
-In both cases, provision of an access control list is a good way to insure
+be used with other servers using the multicast group address.
+In both cases, provision of an access control list is a good

 In another scenario suitable for an extended network with significant network propagation delays, clients can be configured for